sdjangam/Data-mining/README.md

 # Frequent Pattern Mining and Association Rules

-What is frequent pattern mining?
+What is frequent patterns mining?
 What are the applications?

 Understanding frequent patterns, association rules, support and confidence